 This curriculum will introduce students to the main ideas in data science through free tools such as Google Sheets, Python, Data Commons and Tableau.
 Students will learn to be data explorers in project-based units, through which they will develop their understanding of data analysis, sampling, correlation/causation, bias and uncertainty, probability, modeling with data, making and evaluating data-based arguments, the power of data in society, and more!
 At the end of the course students will have a portfolio of their data science work to showcase their newly developed abilities.

 The curriculum will be adaptable so that teachers can bring in datasets or use what is provided to find datasets most relevant to their students.
-The course has received A-G approval in California, so it can be taken as an alternative to Algebra 2, or in addition to Algebra 2.
-It can lead to a pathway in calculus, statistics, data science, other STEM or humanities subjects.
+The course has received A-G approval in California as a “C”- approved math course.
 If you’d like to preview the curriculum, click here to see Unit 1!

 Students from two different schools discuss their experiences with the course